gobeyondidentity/developer-docs/docs/workflows/api-token.md

 # API Token Overview

 All [Beyond Identity API](https://developer.beyondidentity.com/api/v1) endpoints require authentication using an access token.
 The access token is generated through OAuth 2.0 or OIDC, using the authorization code flow or the client credentials flow.
 All access tokens are JWT.
-Two token types are supported: self-contained tokens as JWS where referential tokens as JWE.
+Two token formats are supported: self-contained tokens as JWS and referential tokens as JWE.
 The default token on creation is self-contained.

 You can obtain an access token either through: